rmagee/quartet_epcis/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `quartet` for local development.
+Here's how to set up `quartet_epcis` for local development.

 1. Fork the `quartet_epcis` repo on GitLab.
 2. Clone your fork locally::